isaiahpettingill/wasm96/README.md

    - If `draw()` is not exported, the core will treat `_start()` as the draw function.
    - If `draw()` and `_start()` are not exported, the core will treat `main()` as the draw function.
 5. Compile to WASM32 target
-6. Load the `.wasm` file into the wasm96 core via your libretro frontend
+6. Load the `.wasm` or `.w96` file into the wasm96 core via your libretro frontend

 ### Entrypoint precedence rules
 - `setup()` is required.